shakes76/PatternAnalysis-2023/recognition/46905774_GCN/README.md

 ## How it works
 The GCN operates by first initializing node representations corresponding to their features.
-It then iteratively updates these representations by aggregating feature information from neighboring nodes via convolutional layers specifically adapted for graphs.
+It then iteratively updates these representations by aggregating feature information from neighboring nodes via convolutional layers.
 In this project, multiple such layers are used, each learning and extracting different levels of features from the node's neighborhood.
-Post feature aggregation, standard neural network components like ReLU for non-linearity, dropout for regularization, and batch normalization for stabilizing learning are applied.
+Post feature aggregation, standard neural network components like ReLU , dropout , and batch normalization.
 The final layer of the GCN is a softmax classifier that assigns probabilities for each class to the nodes.
-During training, the model learns to classify nodes by minimizing the cross-entropy loss.
-To handle the semi-supervised setting, the model smoothes the cross-entropy loss.
+During training, the model learns to classify nodes by minimizing the cross-entropy loss and smoothes the cross-entropy loss.
-The training leverages labeled nodes (a small portion of the total) and propagates their information across the graph, effectively classifying the unlabeled nodes.
-Through back propagation and optimization techniques, model parameters can be adjusted to improve prediction accuracy.
+Through back propagation and optimization techniques, model parameters can be adjusted.

 ## pre-processing
-Preprocessing involved loading data with PyTorch and adding self-loops for stability, enhancing model learning.
-The dataset, with 22,470 samples and 128 features, was split into 70% training, 15% validation, and 15% testing sets, a standard ratio that balances training sufficiency and model generalization.
-To avoid overfitting and improve robustness, techniques like dropout, batch normalization, and label smoothing were used.
+Preprocessing consisted of loading the data with PyTorch and adding self-loops to improve stability.
+The dataset has 22,470 samples and is divided into 70% training set, 15% validation set and 15% test set, which is a standard division ratio often used for various deep learning dataset divisions.

 ## dependencies
 - Python